Bo Guagua: Funding

 There had been much public speculation about how Bo was able to go to private schools in the UK and the US on his father's salary of $20,000 per year.
 The private Harrow School he attended costs $48,000 per year; then Oxford University's tuition alone costs about $25,000 per year; Harvard University's Kennedy School requires about $70,000 a year for both tuition and living expenses.
 Bo's three-year course at Columbia charges tuition and other fees of more than $60,000 a year, on top of which living expenses have to be factored in.

 In April 2012, The Wall Street Journal reported that Bo had been living at a luxury apartment in Cambridge, Massachusetts, at a monthly cost of approximately $2,600.
 He moved out shortly after his father, Bo Xilai, was arrested.
 He was also reported to drive a $80,000 black Porsche sports car, having collected violations for running stop signs in December 2010 and May 2011, and for speeding in February 2012.
 On 24 April 2012, Harvard University school newspaper, The Harvard Crimson, published a statement by Bo, in which he stated that his tuition and living expenses were "funded exclusively by two sources—scholarships earned independently, and my mother's generosity from the savings she earned from her years as a successful lawyer and writer."
-On the other hand, his father told the Chinese news media that his son was on full scholarship and his wife was a successful lawyer, but she was afraid of people spreading rumors, so she closed down her law office a long time ago.
+On the other hand, his father told the Chinese news media that his son was on full scholarship and his wife was a successful lawyer, but she was afraid of people spreading rumors, so she had closed down her law office a long time ago.
 At the trial of Bo Xilai that started on 22 August 2013, businessman Xu Ming testified that he paid for Bo Guagua's travel and credit card bills, although during cross-examination Bo Xilai challenged many of the payments.